 How to assess the right retirement savings option for you

 Generally, if your employer offers matching contributions, it’s a good idea to grab that money first (because remember, that’s free money toward retirement for you).
 Once you max out the company match, you can consider additional options.

 Look at the investments included in your company’s 401(k) plan.
 Typically, you’ll be limited to a few dozen funds.
 Examine their quality and the costs (expense ratios) associated with each one.
 If you’re happy with your options, it might make sense to keep your investments in one place by contributing solely to your 401(k).

 But if you’re looking for more choices, a personal retirement account will likely grant you access to more investment options: index funds, mutual funds, exchange-traded funds, bonds and more.
-However, managing a personal retirement account will require a more hands-on approach, unless you’re working with a financial pro who can help manage your investments.
+While this could mean better returns and lower fees, managing a personal retirement account will require a more hands-on approach, unless you’re working with a financial pro who can help manage your investments.

 Here’s another tip: Mix it up.
 Consider contributing to your retirement on both a pre- and post-tax basis so you’ll have income that will be both tax-free and taxable in retirement.
 This is called tax diversification, and it gives you more control over how you want to withdraw your money in retirement, and the amount you could owe the IRS.

 If the path forward is still a little foggy, invest in a sit-down with a financial planner or tax professional.
 The personalized advice you receive can help you figure out how much to put away and map out a savings plan that meets your individual goals for the future.

 Are you on track for retirement?

 See how much monthly retirement income you may have based on what you’re saving now.